 Few business owners would say that bookkeeping is their favourite part of running a business; however, if your books aren’t in order then it’s very hard to get an accurate picture of your financial position.

 Accounting software giants, XERO’s most recent report found that of the businesses that failed within the first five years, 65% of them cited financial issues as the reason for closing down so keeping your books in good shape will not only make you compliant but will also help you to run your business more effectively.

-Clive Lewis is the head of enterprise at ICAEW (The Institute of Chartered Accountants in England and Wales) and has given us some bookkeeping tips and advice to help you track and record your finances more effectively.
+Clive Lewis is the head of enterprise at ICAEW (The Institute of Chartered Accountants in England and Wales) and has given us some bookkeeping tips to help you track and record your finances more effectively.

 Get the right bookkeeping system for your business

 Basic accounting and bookkeeping software is low-cost and fairly easy to use so unless your business processes less than ten transactions per month, accounting software will almost certainly reduce admin time, minimise errors and provide a solid financial platform to manage your business on a day to day basis.

 “The beauty of bookkeeping software is that you only have to enter a small amount of information and it will calculate the rest for you.
 If you input invoice details it will update various sections of your bookkeeping records, once you’ve mastered the basics of the software, then you will find that bookkeeping can be very simple to do.” says Clive

 Be clear about what you need the software to do for you and your business – it must enable you to meet your legal tax and accounting obligations at the very least.
 When choosing software for your books there are a number of things that you may want to consider before you commit to buying one:

 Look for a software that can help you to gain insight into your future objective

 - Who will be using the software?